webrecorder/browsertrix/docs/deploy/remote.md

 ## Single Machine Deployment with MicroK8S

-For a single-machine production deployment, we recommend using [MicroK8s](https://microk8s.io/).
+For a single-machine remote deployment, we recommend using [MicroK8s](https://microk8s.io/).

 1. Install MicroK8S, as suggested in [the local deployment guide](../deploy/local.md) and ensure the `ingress` and `cert-manager` addons are also enabled.